fhamborg/Giveme5W1H/README.md

-# Giveme5W
+# Giveme5W1H

 <img align="right" height="128px" src="https://github.com/fhamborg/Giveme5W1H/raw/master/misc/logo-256.png" />

 [![PyPI version](https://badge.fury.io/py/giveme5w1h.svg)](https://badge.fury.io/py/giveme5w1h)

-Giveme5W(1H) is a state of the art open-source 5W Question Answering system for news articles.
+Giveme5W1H is a state of the art open-source 5W1H extraction system for news articles.
 It can either be used through a simple RESTapi or directly included in existing Python projects.
-Depending on the configuration Giveme5W parses each document for the answers to the following  questions:
+Depending on the configuration Giveme5W1H parses each document for the answers to the following  questions:

 * **Who** is involved?
 * **What** happened?